RFK Jr. to stream his own "real debate" during Trump-Biden debate

 Earlier this week, in a video posted to Twitter, one of Kennedy's sons described his father's debate plan, saying Kennedy would "have the other two candidates up there as well, saying what they say live, and then we're gonna give my dad a chance to respond, live."

 Trump and Mr. Biden are debating in Atlanta beginning at 9 p.m.
-Thursday on CNN and streaming on CBSNews.com.
+Thursday on CNN, which will be simulcast on CBS and CBSNews.com.